London Motors

 London Motors was a Canadian automobile company located in London, Ontario.
 The company was formed by William Stansell, who was previously involved with the production of the Brock car in Amherstburg, Ontario.

 In 1921 Stansell raised $75,000 to form London Motors Limited, with a factory located at King and Ridout Streets.
 Prototypes were ready by the autumn of 1921.

-The London Six was an impressive vehicle featuring wooden disc wheels, pointed windscreen and a Herschell-Spillman 6 cylinder engine.
+The London Six featured wooden disc wheels, a pointed windscreen and a Herschell-Spillman 6-cylinder engine.